-"The most intelligent player in the world" – Luka Modrić has completed a clean sweep of major individual awards.
+"The most intelligent player in the world."
+Luka Modrić is now a Ballon d'Or winner.

 Article top media content

 Already the FIFA Men's Player of the Year and UEFA Men's Player of the Year, Luka Modrić is now a Ballon d'Or by winner to boot.

 "He is the best player in Europe and he doesn't have any more space at home for all the trophies he keeps receiving."

 "There is no way of looking at it in which [Modrić] doesn't deserve the title of the best [Croatian] in history."

 Robert Prosinečki, former Croatia forward

 "I see him as the most intelligent player in the world!
 I remember him from Dinamo.
 I was watching a game at the Maksimir and saw a little guy in blue playing just the way I used to.
 The creativity that he showed on the pitch then was amazing.
 I did not make a mistake, but it was hard to miss."